 Not recording safeguards, incidents, and issues as they relate to data breaches?
 That could cost you up to $100,000 per violation.
+Here’s what you need to know about breach notification compliance requirements.

 As of November 1, 2018, Canadian companies are required to report all data breaches regardless of the number of people impacted under legislation known as PIPEDA (Personal Information Protection and Electronic Documents Act).